NRCHKB/NRCHKB.github.io/content/wiki/nodes/service-node/index.md

 contributors: ["Shaquu","GogoVega"]
 ---

-A service or service group (parent and linked) is considered like accessory.
-You can choose to either link your accessory to a bridge or use your standalone accessory.
+A Service or Service group (Parent and Linked) is considered like Accessory.
+You can choose to either link your Accessory to a Bridge or use your Standalone Accessory.
-The difference is when adding in Home.app: In the case of the bridge, adding the bridge adds all accessory linked to that bridge and in the case of the standalone accessory, you only add itself.
+The difference is when adding in Home.app: In the case of the Bridge, adding the Bridge adds all Accessory linked to that Bridge and in the case of the Standalone Accessory, you only add itself.

 ## Configuration